When repairing episiotomies or tearing from birth, some providers put in an extra stitch “for daddy,” with painful consequences for women.

 But with the husband stitch, it’s complicated to know what was needed, what was intended, and whether a postpartum body is the subject of a joke or a procedure.

-Neither Cooper nor Tillman have ever seen another provider put in an unnecessary stitch, although Cooper says she has heard “husbands ask for an ‘extra stitch for him’ when his wife’s perineum was being repaired.”
+Neither Cooper nor Tillman have ever seen another provider put in an unnecessary stitch, although Cooper said she has heard “husbands ask for an ‘extra stitch for him’ when his wife’s perineum was being repaired.”

-She finds the ethical implications of a maternity care provider ever doing one distasteful.
-“An OBGYN should be there for his or her patient and not for a third party’s interests.
+“An OB-GYN should be there for [their] patient and not for a third party’s interests.
 We serve women first and foremost.
 An ‘extra stitch’ goes against surgical principles of healing,” Cooper stated.

 Although it has and likely still does happen occasionally, the practice of the husband stitch is rare and hopefully getting rarer in American birth spaces.
-It’s possible the push for care to become more evidence based will lead to the husband stitch dying out completely.
+It’s possible the push for care to become more evidence-based will lead to the husband stitch dying out completely.

-“I felt betrayed because something unnecessary was done to my body that I didn’t ask for,” Angela said.
 “It was a harmful decision made without my consent.
 That’s not what you should get when you are in the hospital to have a baby.”